Failed Bangladeshi asylum seekers to be deported from UK

 Failed Bangladeshi asylum seekers in the United Kingdom will be deported under a fast-track returns deal between the two countries.

-Bangladesh and the UK have held their first-ever Joint Working Group meeting on Home Affairs in London at the British Home Office and signed the Standard Operating Procedures (SOPs) on Returns.
+The two countries have held their first-ever joint working group meeting on home affairs in London at the British Home Office and signed the Standard Operating Procedures (SOPs) on returns.

-The Bangladesh-UK SOPs on Returns is a successor to the earlier signed Bangladesh-EU SOPs of 2017, the procedure that used to be followed before the UK's exit from the EU for returning Bangladeshi overstayers from the UK, according to a press release on Friday.
+The Bangladesh-UK SOPs on returns is a successor to the earlier signed Bangladesh-EU SOPs of 2017, the procedure that used to be followed before the UK's exit from the EU for returning Bangladeshi overstayers from the UK, said a press release yesterday.

 Nearly 11,000 Bangladeshis entered Britain on visas last year only to lodge asylum claims within 12 months in an attempt to stay permanently, reports The Telegraph, a UK-based newspaper.

 The migrants came on international student, worker or visitor visas in the year to March last year in an attempt to exploit a "back door" to Britain by claiming asylum.
-Just 5 per cent of Bangladeshis' initial asylum claims are successful, according to a report it carried out Thursday.
+Just 5 percent of Bangladeshis' initial asylum claims are successful, according to the report published on Thursday.

 The newspaper said Tomlinson signed a fast-track returns deal with Bangladesh to streamline the deportation of not only failed asylum seekers but also foreign national offenders and individuals who have overstayed their visas.